PIC instruction listings: Enhanced mid-range core devices (14 bit)

-ELAN Microelectronics clones (13 bit)
+ELAN Microelectronics clones (13 or 15 bit)

 ELAN Microelectronics Corp. make a series of PICmicro-like microcontrollers with a 13-bit instruction word.
 The instructions are mostly compatible with the mid-range 14-bit instruction set, but limited to a 6-bit register address (16 special-purpose registers and 48 bytes of RAM) and a 10-bit (1024 word) program space.

 The 10-bit program counter is accessible as R2.
 Reads access only the low bits, and writes clear the high bits.
 An exception is the TBL instruction, which modifies the low byte while preserving bits 8 and 9.

 The 7 accumulator-immediate instructions are renumbered relative to the 14-bit PICmicro, to fit into 3 opcode bits rather than 4, but they are all there, as well as an additional software interrupt instruction.

 There are a few additional miscellaneous instructions, and there are some changes to the terminology (the PICmicro OPTION register is called the CONTrol register; the PICmicro TRIS registers 1–3 are called I/O control registers 5–7), but the equivalents are obvious.